 But we don’t buy them outright.
-And we don’t recommend you do either, since our community tends to build links much more efficiently than most agencies.
+And we don’t recommend you do either, since our community tends to do link building much more efficiently than most agencies.

-However, there’s a middle ground many people are interested in: the idea of hiring an agency to do all the hard work associated with building links the right way for you and essentially trading your money for their time.
+However, there’s a middle ground many people are interested in: the idea of hiring link building services to do all the hard work associated with building links the right way for you and essentially trading your money for their time.

-If you poke around, there are plenty of agencies selling links, and almost all of them sell one type of link only: guest posts.
+If you poke around, there are plenty of agencies selling link building, and almost all of them sell one type of link only: guest posts.